Richest women in America

 - Source of wealth: Walmart

 The only daughter of Walmart founder Sam Walton, Alice Walton inherited a huge portion of the company upon her father's death in 1992.
 A member of the richest nonroyal family in the world, Walton has spent very little time working for the family business, instead focusing on curating artwork.
-In 2011, she opened her own art museum in Arkansas—the Crystal Bridges Museum of American Art—which features works from greats like Warhol, Rockwell, and Rothko.
-And now Walton has also opened a medical school, with the Alice L. Walton School of Medicine welcoming its first students in July 2025.
+In 2011, she opened her own art museum in Arkansas—the Crystal Bridges Museum of American Art—which features works from greats like Warhol, Rockwell and Rothko.
+In July 2025, Walton welcomed the inaugural class of students to the Alice L. Walton School of Medicine in Bentonville, Arkansas, after spending at least $250 million on the project.
+In September 2025, she became the first American woman to reach a $100 billion net worth.

 Story editing by Cu Fleshman and Louis Peitzman.
 Copy editing by Paris Close.